SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_calendar/readme.md

   - Now callback is registered to perform action at the time of trigger using \ref sl_si91x_calendar_register_alarm_trigger_callback API.
   - To verify if the desired alarm is set, \ref sl_si91x_calendar_get_alarm API is used, It returns a structure which has configured alarm date-time.
   - At the time of trigger, it prints current date-time on the console.

-- If **CLOCK_CALIBRATION** macro is enabled:

-  - This clock calibration applies to RO and RC Clock only.
-For RO clock \ref sl_si91x_calendar_roclk_calibration should be used and for RC clock \ref sl_si91x_calendar_rcclk_calibration should be used.
-  - It is recommended to calibrate clock before activating any trigger after every power cycle.
-  - Initialization of clock is performed using \ref sl_si91x_calendar_calibration_init API.
-  - To select the clock in UC, follow the procedure mentioned in "Configuration and Steps for Execution" section.
-  - According to the clock configured in UC, either RO or RC, use respective API to configure the clock.
-In this example RC clock is selected so \ref sl_si91x_calendar_rcclk_calibration API is used.
-  - This API expects \ref clock_calibration_config_t structure.
-For rc_trigger_time, \ref RC_CLOCK_CALIBRATION_ENUM enum can be used, and for ro_trigger_time \ref RO_CLOCK_CALIBRATION_ENUM enum can be used.
-  - After calibration \ref sl_si91x_calendar_rtc_start is called to start the calendar clock.

 - If **SEC_INTR** macro is enabled: